 Members of the Board of Directors are elected individually for one-year terms.
-At the Annual General Meeting of April 15, 2020, all members were reelected, and Peter Löscher was reelected as Chairman of the Board of Directors.
-In addition, Alexey Moskov was elected as a new member of the Board of Directors.
+At the AGM of April 14, 2021, Marco Musetti and Lukas Braunschweiler did not stand for re-election.
+All other members were re-elected, and Peter Löscher was re-elected as Chairman of the Board of Directors.
+In addition, Suzanne Thoma and David Metzger were elected as new members of the Board of Directors.
 The Board consists of eight members.
 None of them has ever held an executive position at Sulzer.